No matter where you live in the Territory, an emergency kit is an absolute necessity for every household.

 Depending on your location, you may need to rely on your kit to get through until the emergency has passed or help arrives.

-Ensure that your kit is able to sustain you and each member of your family member for up to 72 hours or more.
+Ensure that your kit is able to sustain you and each member of your family member for 72 hours or more.

 Your emergency kit should include:

 - torch with spare batteries, candles and waterproof matches